sabharsh/Thermocouple-Data-Modelling/README.md

 # Firgures and Plots

-All figures and plots are contained in the file "plots_and_figures.docx"
+All figures and plots are contained in the file "plots_and_figures.pdf"

 # Results